awsyunhaz/algorithms-and-data-structures/README.md

     In IntelliJ IDEA `Settings | Compiler | Java Compiler`, select `Eclipse compiler`, and then `Proceed on errors option` is enabled by default.

-2. Build without no error check
+2. Build without error check

     In the `Before launch` section of the `Run/Debug configuration`, remove `Build` and add `Build, no error check` instead.